RickofManc/60-seconds-to-save-earth/README.md

 At a high-level the colour palette carries some of the games theme offering;
 * A warning for the end of Earth scenario using Red and Orange hues,
 * an opportunity to save Earth with Green renewable energy.
-This particular shade offers a A colour that is bright to use for the most important elements of the site,
+This particular shade offers a colour that is bright to use for the most important elements of the site,
 * and a neutral balance with calm Dark Blue that also balances the brighter colours.

 ![Save Earth Game Palette](readme-images/save-earth-game-colour-palette.png)